zackspica/zackspica.github/_posts/2018-12-16-example-content.md

 ---
-title: "Example content"
+title: "Example of Content"
 layout: post
 use_code: true
 ---

 Official github Cayman Theme tuto: use it to write markdown files.

 Text can be **bold**, _italic_, or ~~strikethrough~~.